Loominagit/icon-helper/README.md

 <a href="https://saweria.co/loominatrx"><img src="/.github/assets/support%20button.png" width=150></a>

 # The main idea
-You may be wondering: *"why this bot exist?"*, *"why do you think it's useful omegalul"*.
+You might be wondering: *"why this bot exist?"*, or *"why do you think it's useful omegalul"*.
 Well, to answer the question, I need to tell you a story.
 While I am new designing in Figma, I find copy and pasting icons between drafts really annoying.
 Thus I lost motivation on designing UI because of it.
 I think I found a solution.
 I had a thought that I can find icons through Discord, and copy the icon from it without having a hassle switching between drafts.
 I spent a day to implement this bot, and here it is.

 # Features
 - Easy-to-use bot